zpeteman/zpeteman/README.md

-# Peter's Digital Universe 🌌
+# Peteman's Digital Universe 🌌

 > Exploring the intersections of code, mathematics, and the cosmos

-## 👋 Hello, I'm Peter
+## 👋 Hello, I'm Peteman

 I'm a passionate developer with expertise in AI/ML, web development, and a deep fascination with astronomy and mathematics.
 My work lives at the exciting intersection of computational power and scientific discovery.